Error: "The new host TPM endorsement key doesn't match the one stored in the DB" appears within the vSphere Client

 Resolution

-2. Place the affected host into Maintenance Mode.
+Step 1: Place the affected ESXi host in Maintenance Mode.

 service-control --stop vpxd